platform9/fluentd-operator/README.md

 * Configure logging using Kubernetes constructs.
 No need to learn log configurations.
 * Flexibility and Reuse through Kubernetes Custom Resource Definitions.
 * Handles logging service deployment and scaling.
-* Support for popular datastores like ElasticSearch and S3
+* Support for popular datastores like ElasticSearch, S3 and Loki.

 #### Concepts ####
 1. ***Output***: An output defines a datastore where logs are to be stored.
-Currently, the operator supports ElasticSearch and S3 as log stores.
+Currently, the operator supports ElasticSearch, S3 and Loki as log stores.
 Outputs are defined at cluster scope -- all logs from containers in the cluster get routed to each output.

 #### Architecture ####